Lady Gaga - Abracadabra

 And now here's Abracadabra by Lady Gaga in its entirety.

-Pay the toll to the angels, drawing circles
+Pay the toll to the angels, draw circles

 in the clouds.

-In the game of life, like a poem set by a lady in ready, hear the last few words of your life.
+in the game of life, like a poem said by a lady in ready, hear the last few words of your life

-It's time to dust your spell of the night.
+It's time to dust just fell on the night.

 Choose the road on the west side